gobeyondidentity/developer-docs/docs/integration-guides/wordpress.md

 ### Install the plugin

 :::note
-You're required to have administrative privileges in WordPress.
+You must have administrative privileges in WordPress.
 :::

 The easiest way to install and activate the plugin is directly from your admin dashboard:

-1. Log into you Wordpress admin console.
+1. Log into your Wordpress admin console.
-1. Tap on the dashboard **Plugins** tab
+1. Tap on the dashboard **Plugins** tab.
-1. Search for _Beyond Identity Passwordless_ in the seach field
+1. Search for _Beyond Identity Passwordless_ in the seach field.
-1. Tap **Install** and then **Active** on the plugin card
+1. Tap **Install** and then **Active** on the plugin card.

 ![wordpress-dashboard-install](../images/integration-guides/wordpress-dashboard-install.png)